A billion tiny insects are getting the better of the Hartbeespoort hyacinth

 “Biocontrol does work.
 It’s not a quick process, but it is effective over time.
 We have reduced the seed bank, and we have observed very few flowers, meaning that very few new seeds are being added to the soil,” said English.

-Video by Ihsaan Hendricks
+Video by Ihsaan Haffejee

 Dr Kelby English wades through dying water hyacinth at the Hartbeespoort Dam, collecting samples for research.